Pratt's Stats Frequently Asked Questions (FAQs)

 Q: What is the difference between BIZCOMPS and Pratt's Stats?

-A: BIZCOMPS mainly covers main street businesses.
-As of October 2015, the median selling price (including the value of acquired inventory) of all the transactions in BIZCOMPS was $195,000.
-BIZCOMPS data includes up to 21 data fields per transaction.
+A: BIZCOMPS mainly covers main street business transactions and includes up to 21 data fields per transaction.

 Q: Does BIZCOMPS overlap Pratt's Stats?